mathem-se/ecom-gh-actions/README.md

 ## Getting started

-Add the following file `.github/workflows/pr.yml` to your project with this content:
+Add the file `.github/workflows/pr.yml` to your project with the following contents.

 ```yaml
 name: Pull request